Euphredes/Euphredes/README.txt

 (What's good.)

 Checking my traps over in the cove.
 (You the one that took my cigarette on the dock.)

 Nah, I've never seen your face.
 (You got a cigarette?)

 Yeah.
 (What's up with your deck?)

+           Weed

+(Take a longass drag of this.)
+Good looks.

+So, I'm a poet.
+Aside from jug fishing.
+Belowdeck is my writer's lab.
+(Tell me some of it).

            Policy